 Final Cutover

 The final cutover phase was executed during a carefully scheduled maintenance window to minimize disruption to end users.
 Using a well-coordinated switchover plan, the migration team transferred the final batch of data changes and switched production traffic to the new TiDB cluster.
-The entire cutover was completed with only 3 hours of downtime, thanks to precise coordination, automated migration processes, and extensive pre-cutover testing.
+Thanks to precise coordination, automated migration processes, and extensive pre-cutover testing, the entire cutover was completed with only 3 hours of downtime.

 Migrating to TiDB has enabled MNC Bank to benefit from a highly available, distributed SQL database with improved scalability, enhanced fault tolerance, and real-time analytics support.
 This upgrade future-proofs the bank’s infrastructure, allowing it to handle larger transaction volumes and deliver faster query response times — crucial for modern, data-driven financial services.